Marcus Silcock

 Mercurius Surreal-Absurd Feature

 I am just getting started with the surreal-absurd feature for Mercurius Mag.
 In the coming weeks, we have some stellar poems from Vik Shirley and Chrissy Williams.
-To join the conversation, I have featured a few of my own surreal-absurd tales and prose poems.
-Click HERE to read the selection of surreal absurd tales from… Read more
+To join the… Read more.

 -